The flavor of this is what dreams are made of…

 - Cut chicken into small pieces (2-3 inches by 1 inch thick)

-- Place the chicken and the soy sauce, ketchup, brown sugar, lemon juice, oyster sauce, garlic and ginger into a gallon sized zipper bag,
+- Place the chicken and the soy sauce, ketchup, brown sugar, lemon juice, oyster sauce, garlic, ginger, and sesame oil into a gallon-sized zipper bag,

 - Marinade in the fridge for at least an hour.